-- (3) Where it may appear that exceptional circumstances have arisen or exceptional hardships have been created, either the minister or the congregation may, with the approval of Presbytery, memorialise the General Council.
-The Council, through its appropriate committee, shall have power, subject to review by the General Council itself and the Assembly, to diminish the assessments due during the current financial year, or to make such other change as appears desirable in the circumstances of the case.
+- desirable in the circumstances of the case.
 In all such cases the action taken shall be fully reported to the Linkage Commission and the Assembly. - 317.
 The Council shall maintain such central banking account or accounts as it may think necessary for the payments:- - (a) on behalf of the congregations, funds, ministers and agents of the Church, as may be applicable, of contributions in respect of National Insurance and the 2009 Pension Scheme; and - (b) of the regular salaries of ministers and agents of the Church, including stipends received from congregations as may be determined by Congregational Committees subject to the laws of the Church. - 318.
-(1) It shall be the duty of every congregational treasurer and minister, jointly, to make a full return to the Assembly's Financial Secretary, not later than 10th February each year, of:- - (a) the rate of estimated stipend for the incoming year and all payments (including allowances, bonus payments and endowments) being made by the congregation to their minister or ministers; and - (b) all other income and payments (including allowances, bonus payments, fees and endowments) except those from the congregational treasurer, received by the minister or ministers either directly or indirectly on account of their ministerial office; and to notify the Financial Secretary within one week of any change in these items occurring during the course of the year.

-(2) If there is any failure to make the foregoing returns or notifications or any failure to transmit any portion of the quarterly moneys which may be due, either from a congregation or a minister:

-(a) the Financial Secretary shall immediately refer the case to Presbytery, which shall be under obligation to take such action as it may deem necessary to ensure that the information is supplied or moneys paid up without delay;

-(b) if the Presbytery fails to ensure that the information is supplied or moneys paid without delay, the Presbytery and/or the General Council, directly or through its appropriate committee, shall refer the matter to the Linkage Commission which shall investigate and take whatever action it may deem necessary.
-This referral shall take place no later than following the third failure within any three year period to transmit any portion of the quarterly moneys which may be due.

-(3) The Linkage Commission shall have the power, in the foregoing circumstances:

-(a) to instruct the General Council, or its appropriate committee, to reduce the assessments payable by the congregation in the current financial year;

-(b) to make any appropriate arrangement for future ministry in the congregation;

-(c) to instruct the Presbytery, under Linkage Commission guidelines, to loose the minister from the charge and declare the congregation vacant, prior to a reconfiguration of ministry;

-(d) to make appropriate arrangements for the minister.
-In so acting, the Linkage Commission shall have power to fix a retiring allowance, according to the rules for the time being of the General Assembly, or to fix an allowance for a temporary period.

-(4) The Linkage Commission shall not give leave to call to any vacant congregation, or linkage, which remains in default to the Central Ministry Fund or other funds of the Church.
+(1) It shall be the duty of every congregational treasurer and minister, jointly, to make a full return to the Assembly's Financial Secretary, not later than 10th February each year, of:- - (a) the rate of estimated stipend for the incoming year and all payments (including allowances, bonus payments and endowments) being made by the congregation to their minister or ministers; and - (b) all other income and payments (including allowances, bonus payments, fees and endowments) except those from the congregational treasurer, received by the minister or ministers either directly or indirectly on account of their ministerial office; and to notify the Financial Secretary within one week of any change in these items occurring during the course of the year. - (2) If there is any failure to make the foregoing returns or notifications or any failure to transmit any portion of the quarterly moneys which may be due, either from a congregation or a minister: - (a) the Financial Secretary shall immediately refer the case to Presbytery, which shall be under obligation to take such action as it may deem necessary to ensure that the information is supplied or moneys paid up without delay; - (b) if the Presbytery fails to ensure that the information is supplied or moneys paid without delay, the Presbytery and/or the General Council, directly or through its appropriate committee, shall refer the matter to the Linkage Commission which shall investigate and take whatever action it may deem necessary.
+This referral shall take place no later than following the third failure within any three year period to transmit any portion of the quarterly moneys which may be due. - (3) The Linkage Commission shall have the power, in the foregoing circumstances: - (a) to instruct the General Council, or its appropriate committee, to reduce the assessments payable by the congregation in the current financial year; - (b) to make any appropriate arrangement for future ministry in the congregation; - (c) to instruct the Presbytery, under Linkage Commission guidelines, to loose the minister from the charge and declare the congregation vacant, prior to a reconfiguration of ministry; - (d) to make appropriate arrangements for the minister.
+In so acting, the Linkage Commission shall have power to make a special arrangement in accordance with the terms of Par 226(b). - (4) The Linkage Commission shall not give leave to call to any vacant congregation, or linkage, which remains in default to the Central Ministry Fund or other funds of the Church.